8thcolor/brug-131105/presentation.md

 ---

-## Automated Code Review Benefits

-* Short Feedback Time
-* None Emotional Influences
-* Tracking Progress
-* Reproducible, Invariable
-* Don't Waste Peer Time

----

-## Automated Code Review Benefits
+### Automated Code Review Benefits

 > Automation is necessary.
 It is common to take a sort of smug satisfaction in
 > reports of colossal failures of automatic systems, but for every failure of
 > automation, the failures of humans are legion.

+---

+### Automated Code Review Benefits

-Exhortations to “write better
+> Exhortations to "write better code" plans for more code reviews, pair
-> code” plans for more code reviews, pair programming, and so on just don’t cut
+> programming, and so on just don’t cut it, especially in an environment with
-> it, especially in an environment with dozens of programmers under a lot of
+> dozens of programmers under a lot of time pressure.
+The value in catching
-> time pressure.
-The value in catching even the small subset of errors that are
+> even the small subset of errors that are tractable to static analysis every
-> tractable to static analysis every single time is huge.
+> single time is huge.
 > John Carmack, 2011

 ---

+### Automated Code Review Benefits

+* Short Feedback Time and NOW!
+* None Emotional Influences
+* Tracking Progress
+* Reproducible, Invariable
+* Don't Waste Peer Time, Spent time on Complicated.

+---

-## Automated Code Review Tools
+### Automated Code Review Tools

 * Ruby Warning (Linter)
 * Flog (Complexity)